Do You Know Where To Find All Your Online Reviews?

 First off, let’s consider why you need reviews:

 - People trust reviews.
-If your business has lots of them, and they’re mostly positive, more people will contact you – and they’ll already be partway sold.
+If your business has lots of them, and they’re mostly positive, more people will contact you – and they’ll already be part way sold.

 - Reviews can help your rankings in local search.
 It’s good to have lots of reviews and it’s good to have them on lots of sites; it’s probably even better if they’re positive reviews.
-These are all factors that appear to influence Google’s ranking of your company in the local results.
+These are all factors that appear to influence Google’s ranking of your company in local results.

-- Just how good are you? – Being OK isn’t enough.
+Being OK isn’t enough.
 If you want to get more positive customer reviews, you need something exceptional.
 What are you Tweeting about?
 What’s new or unique about your business?
 What is featured in your latest blog or Facebook post?
 Almost every business has exceptional features or qualities.
 What makes you a competitor, the leader in your field, the underdog, or new guy on the street?
 Your most satisfied customers know.
 Engage them and they will tell you.

-- Don’t argue – Don’t get too upset.
+Don’t get too upset.
 You don’t want to argue with the reviewer.
 Don’t look defensive and unprofessional.
 Apologize for the negative experience and find out if there’s anything you can do to fix their opinion.
 Maybe you can resolve the problem and possibly have the negative review deleted by the user.

-- Leave a trail for reviews but never bribe – Reviews need to be genuine.
+Reviews need to be genuine.
 You cannot ethically offer your customers an incentive for giving you a positive review.
 No freebies or discounts.
 This has come back to haunt some businesses.
 If you bribe for positive reviews, you’ll be in violation of the policies of most review sites and many customers can see through your game.
 Encourage your best customers to review you, but do not reward.